How to Master Your Startup’s Burn Rate

 3. Build a Lean Business Model

 When you’re starting, building a lean business model can go a long way in maintaining a healthy burn rate.
-Opt for more affordable solutions where possible, such as outsourcing tasks instead of hiring full-time employees, or employing cloud-based services that scale with your needs.
+Opt for more affordable solutions where possible, such as outsourcing tasks instead of hiring full-time employees, or using cloud-based services that scale with your needs.

 4. Create a Runway Plan